reayd-falmouth/gnubg-nn-pypi/docs/readme.rst

 Acknowledgments
 ---------------

 This project builds upon the extensive work of the GNU Backgammon (GNUBG) community.
+Specifically the `pygnubg <https://git.savannah.gnu.org/cgit/gnubg/gnubg-nn.git/tree/py>`_ program developed by Joseph Heled.

 We express our gratitude to all contributors who have dedicated their time and expertise to the development of GNUBG and its Python bindings.

 - **AUTHORS.md**: A list of primary contributors to the `gnubg-nn-pypi` project can be found `here <https://github.com/reayd-falmouth/gnubg-nn-pypi/blob/main/AUTHORS.md>`_.